Ingestion

 - uses: SCF-Public-Goods-Maintenance/pg-atlas-sbom-action@<full-commit-hash>

-The api-url input defaults to the production PG Atlas endpoint and does not need to be set.
-The calling repo must have the GitHub dependency graph enabled.
+The api-url input defaults to https://api.pgatlas.xyz and typically does not need to be overridden except for testing against staging environments.
+The dry-run option allows testing the SBOM fetch and OIDC token generation without actually submitting to the API.
+The calling repository must have the GitHub dependency graph enabled.

 Reference Graph Bootstrapping